HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ---
 title: Manual Session Usage Export
 ---
+#

 ## Overview

 This feature allows for a manual report of the used sessions.
 It can be necessary for environments that do not allow for the other means of usage tracking and may require a manual export of a usage report as described in this document.

-## Unique identifier for Manual session usage report
+## Unique identifier for the manual session usage report

-Optionally set a unique identifier for the deployment.
-This will be included in the export.
+Optionally, set a unique identifier for the deployment.
+This is included in the export.

 !!! note
     If no unique identity is set in the helm value, it will default to the release name and namespace combination.